 Progression opportunities for learners will vary.
 They may include further study in a related subject area at the same SQCF level, providing greater breadth to the learner's achievements.
 Alternatively they could include progression onto the same Course at a higher SCQF level.
-On completion of this Unit, learners could consider moving on to:
+On completion of this Unit, learners could consider moving onto:

-- other Music Units at SCQF level 3 or SCQF level 4 - other Music and related SQA qualifications at the same or next SCQF level, for example the National 4 Music Course
+- other Music Units at SCQF level 4 - other Music and related SQA qualifications at the same or next SCQF level, for example the National 5 Music Course